sourcegraph/sourcegraph-public-snapshot/docker-images/prometheus/README.md

 You can specify additional flags to pass to Prometheus by setting the environment variable `PROMETHEUS_ADDITIONAL_FLAGS`, and similarly for Alertmanager, you can set the environment variable `ALERTMANAGER_ADDITIONAL_FLAGS`.
 For example, this can be used to leverage [high-availability Alertmanager](https://github.com/prometheus/alertmanager#high-availability).

 `prom-wrapper` also accepts a few configuration options through environment variables - see [`cmd/prom-wrapper/main.go`](./cmd/prom-wrapper/main.go) for more details.

+Alertmanager components can be disabled entirely with `DISABLE_ALERTMANAGER=true`.